jtgoods/learning_python/README.md

 ### Topics covered
 - if/elif/else
 - and/or/not and short circuiting
-- loops
+- loops (for, while)

 ### Key learnings
-- decision tables/trees
+- how to write decision tables/trees
--
+- how to do loop control
--
+- how to break problems into steps

 **Code examples:** see 'week_2/' folder